firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 ## 13.2 The goals of designing a address space
 1. The major goal of a **virtual memory (VM)** system is **transparency**.
-This means, the user program should not know it's utilizing a virtual memory.
+This means, the user program should not know it's using a virtual memory.
 Instead, it should behave as it has its own private physical memory.
 2. The virtual memory system should be **efficient** in both time and space.
-It shoud translate the addresses in a timely fashion and the it shouldn't occupy too much of the memory space.
+It shoud translate the addresses in a timely fashion and it shouldn't occupy too much of the memory space for doing so.
-3. The virtual memory system should **protect processes** from one another as well as the OS itself from the processes.
+3. The virtual memory system should **protect processes** from one another, as well as the OS itself from the processes.
-When a process loads/writes to a memory it shouldn't affect other processes.
+This means when a process loads/writes to a memory it shouldn't affect other processes.
 If a process dies, it should not cause other processes to crash.

 # 15. Mechanism: Address Translation
-Like the practices in Limited Direct Execution the OS has to maintain both efficiency and control over memory.
+Like the OS principles we mentioned in LDE the OS has to maintain both efficiency and control over memory.
-We want to make sure the virtual memory system runs light and fast as well as a process can only access its own memry region.
-Again, like in the design of LDE, we need some supports from the hardware in order to make this happen.
+We want to make sure the virtual memory system is lightweight and fast to execute.
+On top of that, We have to make sure a process can only access its own memry region.
+In order to make these happen, we are going to ask for some supports from the hardware.

-In the basic approach we only need a couple register support from the hardware.
-Later, once the VM system matures we will need more support from the hardware to implement **TLBs** and **page tables**.
-We will introduce these concepts later.
+In the next couple basic approaches we only need a couple of extra registers from the hardware.
+Later, once our VM system design matures we will ask for more support from the hardware so we can implement advanced concepts like **TLBs** and **page tables**.
+We will introduce these concepts once we get there.

 ## 15.1 Hardware based address translation
 Or in address translation in short, we weed the OS to keep track of what memory locations are free and occupied